-CaixaBank's Senior Management at 31 December 2014, comprised 10 persons, holding the following positions at the Entity: General Managers (3), Deputy General Managers (3), Executive Managers (3) and General Secretary (1).
+At 31 December 2014, CaixaBank's Senior Management was composed of 10 persons holding the following positions in the Entity: General Managers (3), Deputy General Managers (3), Executive Managers (3) and General Secretary (1).
 On 30 June 2014, two General Managers were appointed as directors, as explained in the preceding paragraphs.